davidetalon/Generating-music/README.md

 ## Train the model

 Here is how you can start model training from the root directory.
 Set model and training parameters in `train.sh`.
-In particular you need to specify the dataset directory with '--data_dir=<data_dir>'.
+In particular you need to specify the dataset directory with '--data_dir'.
 Then you can run the code:

 ```

 bash src/train.sh
 ```

-To load a model, move both gen_params.pth and discr_params.pth under the same folder, set it as model folder with '--model_folder=<model_folder>'
+To load a model, move both gen_params.pth and discr_params.pth under the same folder, set it as model folder with '--model_folder'

 Explore other parameters with
 ```